maxlaza411/filter-mui/README.md

 # Installation

 Run the following:
-Please note that the PIP installation does not currently work.
+READ THIS!!! -> Please note that the PIP installation does not currently work.
 I'm working on correcting this error.
-Please install the source code.
+Please install the source code. <- READ THIS!!

 ```python
 pip install filtermui